jlolling/talend_routines/README.md

 3. replace the entire example code of your new created routine with the code you have choosen in this project.

-4. Save it and is it - have a lot of fun.
+4. Save it and that it - have a lot of fun.

 ##Following routines are available:
 * FileUtil: useful methods to handle files